EDUCBA Logo

 Example 2-5

 • Click on Tasks and then right-click and select “Format Axis”.
 On the right-hand side, a dialog box appears.
-Click on Categories in reverse order highlighted.
+Click on Categories in the reverse order highlighted.

 Example 2-6